-The recipe I am sharing with you today is a crockpot recipe.
-I originally got this recipe from Cooking for your Family board and it instantly became a favorite.
+The recipe I am sharing with you today is a crock pot recipe.
 I have made this several times for my daughters birthday parties.
 I love the fact I can make a great meal but not stand in the kitchen all day preparing it before a party.
-You can put this in the crockpot the day before and place it back in the crockpot to stay warm while you enjoy your guests.
-I do not have as many photos as I had to take my daughter to urgent care on the evening I placed this in the crockpot.
-I was thankful I had this at home to finish and resisted the urge to stop at a fast food place.
-Lets get to this easy recipe......
+You can put this in the crock pot the day before and place it back in the crock pot to stay warm while you enjoy your guests.

 seasonings of your choice

 Place roast in the crockpot, pour chicken broth over roast and add salt, pepper, onions, and any seasonings your prefer.
 Cook on low 8 to 10 hours.
-Pull the pork and place back into the crockpot.
+Pull the pork and place back into the crock pot.
+Make sure to drain all the liquid prior to adding the pork back into the crock pot.
 Pour barbecue sauce over the pork and cook on high long enough to reheat or place on low for a gathering.
 Serve on buns or any way you prefer.